Skip to main content

 Research synthesisLow evidenceLarge effect4 studies · 4 beneficial · 0 neutral · 0 harmful

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
 Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
-All studies were conducted in livestock or aquaculture species, not humans, so relevance to human growth is uncertain.
+All studies were conducted in animal models (poultry, swine, fish); relevance to human growth performance is unknown.
+Doses and study durations were not consistently reported.

 4 of 4 papers